Infoblox-PS/ibx-sdk/src_docs/user_guide/logging.md

 # Logging

-Logging is an essential module of the Basic API Toolkit for building dependable scripts and integrations.
-Logging is used to keep track of requests, responses, events, and variables which helps the user/developer diagnose issues, understand runtime behavior, and analyzing user interaction.

 The logging module `ibx_logger.py` was written to simplify logging operations by reducing configuration down to a handful of variables.